From MySpace to Glastonbury!

 In the U.K., only Lily Allen had worked out how to successfully use the internet to push her music in early 2000, before there was Facebook and YouTube.

-Of course, with no tunes, all the hype in the world wouldn’t have helped, but Arctic Monkeys had the tunes in I Bet You Look Good On The Dancefloor, When The Sun Goes Down, and fan favorite Mardy Bum.
+Of course, with no tunes, all the hype in the world wouldn’t have helped, but Arctic Monkeys had the tunes in I Bet You Look Good On The Dancefloor, When The Sun Goes Down, and fan favourite Mardy Bum.

 Slotting in alongside other contemporary indie garage-rock bands like The Strokes, The Libertines, and The Fratellis, it was as if they were part of something bigger, a new musical movement.